buildingbettercode/website/README.md

 I would have liked to added dots to be able to switch between the photos, and also to stylised the container and buttons better.

-Application website for Founders & Coders.
+///////////////

+This was my first website ever and I found it so much fun and cant wait to make more :)

 - [x] Apply!
 - [x] Finish
 - [x] Read Me
 - [x] About
 - [x] Find photos
-- [x] navigation bar
+- [x] Navigation bar
-- [x]
+- [x] Footer
 - [x] All code is written by you
 - [x] No external libraries (e.g. no Bootstrap, React or GitHub Pages themes, but external fonts/icons are fine)
 - [x] Tells us about why you are applying for the programme